Dopamine receptor: Renal system

-The Pancreas
+Pancreas

 The role of the pancreas is to secrete digestive enzymes via exocrine glands and hormones via endocrine glands.
 Pancreatic endocrine glands, composed of dense clusters of cells called the Islets of Langerhans, secrete insulin, glucagon, and other hormones essential for metabolism and glycemic control.
 Insulin secreting beta cells have been intensely researched due to their role in diabetes.

 Recent studies have found that beta cells, as well as other endocrine and exocrine pancreatic cells, express D2 receptors and that beta cells co-secrete dopamine along with insulin.
 Dopamine has been purported to be a negative regulator of insulin, meaning that bound D2 receptors inhibit insulin secretion.
 The connection between dopamine and beta cells was discovered, in part, due to the metabolic side-effects of certain antipsychotic medications.
 Traditional/typical antipsychotic medications function by altering the dopamine pathway in the brain, such as blocking D2 receptors.
 Common side effects of these medications include rapid weight gain and glycemic dysregulation, among others.
 The effects of these medications are not limited to the brain, so off-target effects in other organs such as the pancreas have been proposed as a possible mechanism.